gansm/finalcut/doc/first-steps.md

-First steps with the Final Cut widget toolkit
+First steps with the FINAL CUT widget toolkit
 =============================================

 Table of Contents